 You may be able to use the shoots a little later in the season, but you’ll need to peel them first to remove the tough outer layer.

-Note of caution: Because it is considered a noxious weed, Japanese knotweed is often sprayed with toxic chemicals.
+Note of caution: Since it is considered a noxious weed, Japanese knotweed is often sprayed with toxic chemicals.
 Before you harvest, be sure the plant hasn’t been treated with herbicides.
-Also, avoid eating the plant raw, as it can cause skin irritation in certain people – cooking Japanese knotweed is a better option.
+Also, avoid eating the plant raw, as it can cause skin irritation in certain people-- cooking Japanese knotweed is a better option.
 Harvest the plant carefully.
 Remember, it’s highly invasive.

 How to Cook Japanese Knotweed